ldrcore/modelling/README.md

 This package aims to provide basic features to use Models as true relationship entities in data persistance, and some other database-like functionatilies that will improve the reusability and the trust of your application.

+## Instalation

+Just a simple `composer require ldrcore/modelling` and you can use it.
+The package use laravel's auto-discover.

 ## Models

 The Models can use our traits for extended functionality.
 Turn them more than just a query builder!